SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 You can try to work out a schedule with them where they spend some amount of time each day or week on learning/improving (or even teaching/helping others!), and make sure they do it by engaging with them to see what they learned, e.g. "How'd you like chapter 17?
 Any cool takeaways?
 Could you help me understand what they meant by 'internal software quality'?".
 This creates an expectation for them to do it, but in a supportive atmosphere (and [an expectation that they'll have to teach you will help them study more effectively](https://www.futurity.org/learning-students-teaching-741342/)).

 I'm talking on the scale of _several months_.
 But every day they learn something new, there will be an immediate return on investment because they'll often be able to apply it immediately.
 In return, though, you will likely have an extremely loyal employee (because you showed them loyalty).

+You may get lucky and find a tester that needs very minimal direction